Minimizing transients via the Kreiss system norm: Kreiss norm minimization

 This leads us now to the following synthesis program:

-where $\x\in \mathbb R^n$ are the finitely many tunable parameters of the structured controller $K(\x)$, and where $T_{wz}(\x,s)$ is the closed-loop channel of (\ref{NL}) by which we assess transients.
-Program (\ref{kreiss_program}) may at leisure be complemented by adding standard $H_\infty$- or $H_2$-loop-shaping requirements to further improve performances and robustness.
+where $\x\in \mathbb R^n$ are the finitely many tunable parameters of the structured controller $K(\x)$, and where $T_{wz}(\x,s)$ is the linear closed-loop channel of (\ref{NL}), by which we assess transients.
+In practice program (\ref{kreiss_program}) will be complemented by adding standard $H_\infty$- or $H_2$-loop-shaping requirements as constraints to further improve performances and robustness, as for instance explained in \cite{ApkarianNoll2021_OptBasedControl,AN2015,apkarianNoll2017worst}.
+Examples are (\ref{eq-synth1}) and (\ref{eqsynth}) in Sections \ref{sect-LCA} and \ref{sect-ChaosFP}.

+Program (\ref{kreiss_program}) is a special case of a much wider class of problems with parametric uncertainty discussed in \cite{AN2015,apkarianNoll2017worst}.
+Computation of $\mathcal K(T_{wz}({\bf x}))$ in closed loop involves system matrices of size $N:=n+n_K$, with $n$ the order of the plant, $n_K$ the controller state dimension, and is of the order $O(N^3)$ mainly through Hamiltonian eigenvalue computations.
+The same complexity applies to computing transfer functions.
+Clarke subgradients of criteria and constraints use \cite[Sect.
+IV, Prop.
+1]{AN2015} and are of the order $O(p_z^3+m_w^3 + n_K^3)$, which gives some speedup of (\ref{NL}) over (\ref{nl}).
+Some experiments are documented in \cite{quenon2021control,an_kreiss}.

+Further information in the assessment of (\ref{kreiss_program}) concerns the number of iterations required by the optimizer.
+Since design problems are non-convex, we content ourselves with local minima, which is beneficial as finding global minima is NP-hard and computationally infeasible for sizable problems.
+Non-smoothness of criteria and constraints complicates matters, and in response is addressed by tailored optimization techniques, \cite{apkarian2006nonsmooth,apkarian2006nonsmooth2}.
+An advantage of our approach is that it avoids the use of Lyapunov variables, so that the number of decision variables is typically way smaller than the matrix dimension, dim$({\bf x}) \ll n+n_K$.
+This is significant, because each optimization step calls for a convex quadratic program with size dim$(\x)$ and computational complexity $O({\rm dim}(\x)^3)$.
+Altogether the optimizer succeeds for medium size problems consistently under 100 iterations.

+Comparisons in \cite{an_kreiss} show that LMI-based methods fail much earlier when the matrix dimension increases.
+Recent experiments in the literature as well as our own in Sections \ref{sect-LCA} and \ref{sect-ChaosFP} indicate that $N=n+n_K$ is the dominant parameter.